edcarp/shell-intermediate-esces/_episodes/02-ssh.md

 If we leave out a computer name,
 `scp` assumes we mean the machine we're running on.
 For example,
-this command copies our latest results to the backup server in the basement, printing out its progress as it does so:
+this command copies our latest results to Nelle's `backups` directory of server `backupserver.euphoric.edu`, printing out its progress as it does so:

 ~~~